mcfanda/gzlm_effectsizes_sims/README.md

-# Material for the manuscript ""
+# Material for the manuscript:

+_Model-based effect size indices for logistic and other generalized linear models: Computation and power analysis_.

 Please, clone the repository to perform any of the simulations